Molagg92/CapstonePage/README.md

 `7:47` : made model view and controller for service page

 `8:08` : made a working object within an object. can assign employees to a service now. pretty cool

+`8:57` : been following along with the lessons, i think the road block i hit, was because it is haveing me do one to many relathionships. this is not really want I want.
+So i wl take somemore time to plan this baby out.